Høgni Lisberg: Releases

 Høgni's first solo album Most Beautiful Things was released in 2003, only a year after his previous unit Clickhaze was dissolved.

 In 2006, Høgni released the album Morning Dew.
 The album was recorded at the renowned Lundgaard Studios in Denmark by ex-Clickhaze bass player Jens L. Thomsen, and mixed by Óli Poulsen.

 In 2008, the album "Haré!
 Haré!" was released.

 The song "Bow Down" is featured in the video games NBA 2K11 and NBA 2K16.
-The song was also used for a nationwide TV spot in the U.S for US Open tennis in 2012.
+The song was also used for a nationwide TV spot in the U.S. for US Open tennis in 2012.

 The songs "Big Personality" and "Soul Company" were both played during episodes in the fourth season of MTV reality series, Jersey Shore (TV series).

 In 2012 the album "Con Man" was released.

 The single "Under Streetlights" was also released separately with a music video.

 In 2013 the self-titled EP "HOGNI" was released.
 The EP contains four songs, all sung in Faroese.

-On 22 September 2014 the album "Call for a Revolution" was released.
+On September 22, 2014 the album "Call for a Revolution" was released.

+On December 2, 2019 the single "The Lady of Mocksby" was released.
+Throughout 2020, five singles were released which would all later be featured in the album "Within a Man" on August 14 that year.